Last updated 15 February 2022

-Passengers from non-EU countries also have to complete a ‘sworn statement’ form self-certifying they are not suffering from symptoms associated with coronavirus and have not been in contact with confirmed cases in the preceding fortnight.
-The form for all passengers aged 11 and over can be found on the French government’s website.
-There is a separate form for passengers aged under 11.
+All passengers travelling to France must complete a ‘sworn statement’ form self-certifying they are not suffering from symptoms associated with coronavirus and have not been in contact with confirmed cases in the preceding fortnight.
+The form for passengers aged 12 and over can be found on the French government’s website.
+There is a separate form for passengers aged under 12.

 For travellers vaccinated within the meaning of European regulations, no more tests will be required on departure.
 The proof of a complete vaccination schedule is sufficient to arrive in France, regardless of the country of origin.

 • Vaccine certificates will not be accepted for travel if more than 9 months (270 days) have passed since the 2nd vaccination dose was received (or single dose in the case of Janssen Vaccine).

 • Vaccine certificates based on booster/additional doses are not time limited.